-New students must complete the New Student Orientation on campus before advising and registering for classes.
-Online Orientation is available at pencol.edu/admissions/new-student-orientation for students who live out of the area.

-You may schedule an optional campus tour by filling out the online form on the Ambassadors web page or by contacting ambassadors@pencol.edu.
+New students must complete the new student orientation on campus before advising and registering for classes.
+The online orientation is available at https://pencol.edu/admissions/new-student-orientation for students who live out of the area.
+You may schedule an optional campus tour by filling out the online form on the Ambassadors' web page or by contacting ambassadors@pencol.edu.